dannowak4042/PlaylistExporter/README.md

 # PlaylistExporter
-Application to export a playlist to a certain directory
+Application to export a playlist to a certain directory.